 Workfront is ADOT's project management system for project schedules and document storage.
 Schedules are loaded and tracked in Workfront and notes can be added and shared with the Project Team.
-All approved environmental documents are to be uploaded into Workfront (i.e., biology, hazardous materials, air and noise reports, environmental review documents, RGP and other 404 permits) under the appropriate headings.
-All files are to be named as such: "TRACS_DocumentName_ApprovalDate."
-These documents were previously loaded into the AIDW which is being phased out for new projects.
+Environmental Planners are responsible for coordinating schedules and environmental task timeline with PMG and ensuring an accurate schedule is shown for environmental tasks.
+Coordination and updates in the Workfront system by the Environmental Planner on the environmental clearance process should occur frequently and at important milestones.
+In addition, as part of issuance of the Environmental Clearance, the Environmental Planner will upload the completed environmental document, EPIC sheet, environmental commitments, and any associated permits.
 Note; the ENV-Drive remains the official Project File for CE and NEPA Assignment file storage and sharing with FHWA in compliance with the 326 and 327 MOUs.